maciejmajek/tiniergrad.jl/README.md

 # tiniergrad.jl
 ### There are many deep learning fremworks available for you to use.
 Need a mid sized CNN for binary classification?- Sure.
 Go for PyTorch.
-Need a huge gpt4 sized llvm?
+Need a huge gpt4 sized llm?
 Again, go for PyTorch.
 This is clearly the best way!
 Or is it?
 ![image](/imgs/trends.png)
 # Presenting the smallest grad so far
 ## [karpathy/micrograd](https://github.com/karpathy/micrograd)